tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

   Catalog to impart structure on it.
 * This allows you to centralize metadata in one place not just for Hive or for everything else that required metadata in the AWS ecosystem.
-* It's alow possible to store your Hive metastore on external Amazon RDS system e.g. Amazon Aurora.
+* It's allow possiblities to store your Hive metastore on external Amazon RDS system e.g. Amazon Aurora.
 So instead of storing you Hive metastore in the MySql database in the master node, you can choose to store that in external RDS, it will be persistent.